 If you're in the market for a new house, are you surprised that there exists in this world both $40,000 foreclosure deals and multimillion dollar mansions?
 Of course not, because you understand that there is a huge range of possibilities and situations.
 And yet, all houses serve the same basic function: provide shelter.
 Similarly, there is a wide range of logo designers in this world, meaning there are different degrees of ability, creativity, and experience.
 And yet, all logos serve the same basic function: communicate your brand.
 As with buying a house, the only logical thing to do as a consumer is decide for yourself where you fall in that spectrum: are you looking for a small cottage by the river or a manor on a hill?
 How much can you afford?
 What amenities are most important to you?
 What is the best long-term investment?
 You need to apply a similar logic to your logo.
 How much is your brand worth?
 Where does it fall in the spectrum?
 I can't answer that question for you.
 But, since a logo is the face of your business and your business is your livelihood, I'd think it's pretty darn important.

-In the eight years I've been designing, I've come across a select few common problems that pop up over and over again from those that have gone the "cheap" route for their logos:
+In the nine years we've been in business, we've come across a select few common problems that pop up over and over again from those that have gone the "cheap" route for their logos:

 - The logo is not unique.
 At best it's cliché; at worst it's clip art or a direct ripoff of other designs.
 (That can lead to legal trouble.)
 This is especially prominent in online "marketplaces" — logo design contests or logo crowdsourcing websites.